MLeClair97/learning-journey/PROGRESS_LOG.md

 ---

 ## 📊 Daily Learning Log
+### July 24, 2025 - Day 9 Progress
+**Focus**: Database connections with Python
+- ✅ **Completed**: PostgreSQL with SQLAlchemy- Local Database Connection and querying
+- ✅ **Environment**: VS Code + Jupyter Notebook + Python + PostgreSQL + pgAdmin
+- ✅ **Progress**: Learned how to install and use postgreSQL, connected and combined SQL extraction with pandas manipulation
+- **Key Takeaways**: Struggled a but with the `.env` concept so this took two days for both query practice and securing the connection with `.env` and `gitignore`.
+Wrapping SQL queries in engine connection and execute functions was different but I was grateful for the pgAdmin so I had a semi-familiar interface to look at the sample data to see what I wanted to pull.
+I probably should have practiced looking at the data using python panda but old habits are slow to die.

 ### July 21, 2025 - Day 8 Progress
 **Focus**: Database connections with Python
 - ✅ **Completed**: SQLite3 - Local Database Connection and querying